kent-leow/tetris/docs/menu-highscore-display.user-story.md

 **As a player, I want to see my current highscore displayed on the main menu, so I can track my progress and achievements.**

 ## Acceptance Criteria
-- The highscore is fetched from local storage and displayed prominently.
+- The highscore is fetched from backend and DB.
 - If no highscore exists, show a default message (e.g., “No highscore yet”).
 - The highscore updates after each game session.